Philadelphia Birth Injury Attorney

 When a child’s birth injury leads to permanent disability, families face not only emotional devastation, but the overwhelming medical and therapeutic expenses required just to provide their child with a future.

 The Philadelphia birth injury attorneys at Wapner Newman know how tough times are for families in this situation.
 We’ve helped families all over PA and NJ get the resources they need to cope with their child’s needs.

 While not all birth injuries are the result of medical malpractice, preventable errors during pregnancy and delivery happen more often than many people realize.
 If a newborn child has been injured because of a medical professional’s mistake or negligence, there is no reason the child should be denied the financial help and medical resources they deserve.

 We want to help you hold negligent healthcare providers accountable for the harm they’ve caused your child.
 You deserve compensation that gives you the opportunity to offer your child a normal life.
-Contact us to schedule a free consultation with our birth injury attorneys helping clients throughout PA and NJ.
+Contact our birth injury attorney to schedule a free consultation with our birth injury attorneys helping clients throughout PA and NJ.

 Types of Cases Our Birth Injury Attorneys Handle

-The Pennsylvania birth injury lawyers at Wapner Newman have handled many types of birth injury claims.
+The Pennsylvania birth injury attorneys at Wapner Newman have handled many types of birth injury claims.
 There are countless types of birth injuries, each presenting its own set of challenges for children and their families.